Custom homes

 What does a custom home actually cost in the Twin Cities?

 Real custom homes from us typically start around $1.4M and run upward depending on size, finish tier, site work, and structural complexity.
-Larger lake-area or premium custom builds often run $2M to $5M or more.
+Larger lake-area or higher-tier custom builds often run $2M to $5M or more.
 We can pressure-test scope against budget early so the design conversation has rails.

 What separates Kuechle from other Twin Cities custom builders?